| The Editorial Process

 - The US $ 420 (For Developed Countries Authors)

-3000-3500 word limit for original and review articles and 1200-1500 word limit for case report including table, images, graphs, and other supporting material (if applicable) up to 6 no will be applicable.
+4000 word limit for original and review articles and 1500 word limit for case reports including tables, images, graphs, and other supporting material (if applicable) up to 6 no will be applicable.
 Higher than the recommended limit will increase the pdf page count, hence additional fees will be applicable.
 Please refer to submission guidelines as per the manuscript type.

 If the manuscript will require Advanced English and Language Editing then it will be additional fees of 150 USD to 300 USD (For Overseas countries) or 4000 to 10000/- (For Indian Authors).
 The author will be informed about the same if required, before final acceptance.